NCSAGravity/FAIR4HEP/_posts/2020-11-08-RDA-Virtual.md

 With the theme "[Knowledge Ecology](https://www.rd-alliance.org/rda-16th-plenary-theme-knowledge-ecology)", the event was co-organised by CONARE Costa Rica, RDA United States and Research Data Canada.

-To learn more about the event, please visit the links in the side navigation.
+To learn more about the event, please visit the [RDA page](https://www.rd-alliance.org/plenaries/rda-16th-plenary-meeting-costa-rica-virtual).